Here we go again.

 Sure, we all want new clients and members.
 And, we all want to make more money.

-But, for some reason, Black Friday and Cyber Monday turn us into us into a bunch of “follow-the-herd” marketing looney tunes!
+But, for some reason, Black Friday and Cyber Monday turn us into a bunch of “follow-the-herd” marketing looney tunes!

 Oh man… I get caught up in all the excitement, too!